MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     > [!div class="mx-imgBorder"]
     > ![Agree to terms and conditions to publish the configurations](media/ci-admin-agree-terms-conditions-to-publish.png "Agree to terms and conditions to publish the configurations")

-Microsoft Teams dialer for Conversation intelligence is configured and ready for use in your organization.
+Microsoft Teams call recording dialer for Conversation intelligence is configured and ready for use in your organization.

 ### See also